• Skip to primary navigation

 Jump to Recipe Jump to Video Print Recipe

-These No-knead Bread Buns will certainly become a part of your weekly baking rotation.
+These No-knead Bread Buns will become a part of your weekly baking rotation in no time.
 They are the no-knead version of the most popular recipe in my cookbook; my kneaded Parāoa Iti Tuatangata (Superhero buns).
-I love kneading but I also have a large mixer that kneads my dough and I often use that option.
-However, for this recipe, we leave the dough in the bowl and stretch and fold it instead.
+I love kneading but for this recipe, we leave the dough in the bowl and stretch and fold it instead.
+It yields super fluffy buns that everyone will rave about.

 Videography and photography by Sarah Henderson.